coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 local universe names shadow global universe names.
 During a proof, one can use :cmd:`Show Universes` to display the current context of universes.

-It is possible to provide only some universe levels and let Coq infer the others by adding a :g:`+` in the list of bound universe levels:
+It is possible to provide only some universe levels and let Rocq infer the others by adding a :g:`+` in the list of bound universe levels:

 .. coqtop:: all